YHJYH/Yuheng-Jia/index.md

-## Welcome to GitHub Pages
+## Welcome to my homepage

-You can use the [editor on GitHub](https://github.com/YHJYH/personal_homepage/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can see my LinkedIn profile here [Yuheng](https://www.linkedin.com/in/yuheng-jia-00200116b/).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.